-The Church of St. Mary, Berry Pomeroy, is an attractive building rebuilt on the site of an earlier church.
-It was constructed by Sir Richard de Pomeroy, who died in 1496 and whose tomb is in the N.E. corner of the chancel.
+The Church of St Mary, Berry Pomeroy, is an attractive building rebuilt on the site of an earlier church.
+It was constructed by Sir Richard de Pomeroy, who died in 1496 and whose tomb is in the north-east corner of the chancel.

-The old altar rails and altar table, now in the North aisle, are 17th Century; as are the Royal Arms of William and Mary.
-King William III landed at Brixham from Holland in 1688, and is thought to have held his first Parliament in ‘Parliament Cottages’ at Longcombe, less than a mile from the Church.
+The old altar rails and altar table, now in the north aisle, are from the 17th-century, as are the Royal Arms of William and Mary.
+King William III landed at Brixham from Holland in 1688, and is thought to have held his first Parliament in ‘Parliament Cottages’ at Longcombe, less than a mile from the church.

 Find out more by visiting the church's website.